Crazyorchid/movie-app/README.md

 [OMDBAPI](https://www.omdbapi.com)

-This site has also been automatically deployed on vercel with some simple checks on:
+### This site has also been automatically deployed on vercel with some simple checks on (Slightly different from the development environment.
+I think it's caused by the node version difference):

 [Demo](https://movie-page-mauve.vercel.app)